 RaeAnn loves to rescue animals in her spare time, and she sings in a local country band.
 She has also performed with Starlight Theatre.
 She is a parishioner of St. Anthony of Padua Catholic Church in Rockford where she also cantors.
 RaeAnn is happy to be serving the community where she grew up.

-Melissa joined our team in 2013, coming from Roanoke, Illinois; she is a graduate of Carl Sandburg College of Mortuary Science.
+Melissa joined our team in 2013, coming from Roanoke, Illinois.
+She is a graduate of Carl Sandburg College of Mortuary Science and also has her Cremation Certification.
 When she came to Honquest Family Funeral Home for her interview she was so impressed with the professionalism of the staff and the beautiful facilities that her mind was made up that day that she wanted to work here.

 Diane began her career in the funeral business in the 1980's at another local funeral home before joining Honquest Family Funeral Home in 2004.
 She takes pride in working with families at Honquest and being able to offer them top-quality service and surroundings for, in many cases, thousands less than at other funeral homes.

 An active member in the community, Diane has been a docent and volunteer with Tinker Swiss Cottage, was a Court Appointed Special Advocate for abused and neglected children for over fifteen years, a volunteer with the Rockford Coronado Concert Association, a member of the Lombardi Club Ladies Auxiliary and was on the Board of Directors of the Signal Hill Historic Neighborhood Association and is a former member of the Lions Club and other associations through the years.
 She enjoys attending local community events and is also an avid traveler.

 Tracey Hinck is the location manager for our Roscoe funeral home.
 In addition, she is an active and involved member of the Roscoe Chamber of Commerce and serves on several committees and will be serving on the Board 2011-2013.